 - This dish is great to have as a snack whenever you feel hungry.
 For me, a slice of this bread, just like the one shown above, makes that perfect snack to have at teatime when the sugar cravings kick in.

 - It is lovely having this with some extra protein like this nice Creamy Cucumber, Fennel & Yogurt Dip a tzatziki type of dip/ side dish that pairs well with this amazing lentil bread.
-With a warm slice of this healthy lentil loaf and a dollop of that yogurt dip, it's plain heaven.
+With a warm slice of this healthy high in protein lentil loaf and a dollop of that yogurt dip, it's plain heaven.

-💭 FAQs
+💭 Recipe FAQs

 Yes, this can be reheated in a pre-heated pan by placing the slice or slices in a hot nonstick pan with or without a drizzle of olive oil.
 It is entirely up to you.
 Please do remember to add the slices to the pan when this is hot, this is important to avoid or reduce them sticking to the pan.